Your brand doesn't exist to AI if AI can't find it.

 Phase 1: Build the Foundation (Days 1-14)

 The first phase is about making your brand machine-readable.
-AI can't recommend what it can't identify.
+AI can't recommend what it can't identify — or can't access.

 Establish Entity Clarity